-- Children, staff and parents/carers will be advised to keep a record of the bullying as evidence. - The school will take steps to identify the bully, where appropriate, such as examining system logs, identifying and interviewing possible witnesses, and contacting the service provider and the police, if necessary.
+- Children, staff and parents/carers will be advised to keep a record of the bullying as evidence. - The school will take steps to identify the origin of any cyberbullying, where appropriate, such as examining system logs, identifying and interviewing possible witnesses, and contacting the service provider and the police, if necessary.